 - are registered in the national population register for the first time for no longer than 12 consecutive months.

 - who will be 18 years old at the moment when they will not have been registered in the national population register for the first time for 12 consecutive months with a residence permit of more than 3 months

-- Newcomers who are ministers of a religion in a local church or religious community recognized by the Flemish authorities.
+- Newcomers who are ministers of a religion in a local church or religious community recognised by the Flemish authorities.

-For these categories of newcomers, the civic integration obligation is valid as long as they do not fulfill the civic integration program.
+For these categories of newcomers, the civic integration obligation remains valid as long as they do not fulfil the civic integration program.

 Warning: the rules concerning the civic integration obligation set out here apply for Flanders.
 Different rules may apply for Brussels.

 In Flanders, the civic integration program consists of:

 - a course ‘social orientation’ about life, work, norms and values in Belgium (in a language the learner can understand)

 - an individual guidance in the search for work, studies… and help for the evaluation of diplomas.

 The content of the civic integration path is incorporated into a civic integration contract.
 Anyone who signs a civic integration contract commits to regularly follow the training programme (to attend at least 80% of all classes during each part of the training).